-Even though the storm has passed, it’s important to be aware of the dangers in your area.
+Even once the storm has passed, it’s important to be aware of the dangers in your area.
 Here are some tips for safety after the storm to help protect you and your family when returning home to assess damage.

 Keep in mind that flash flooding can occur and that roads and bridges may be damaged.
 To verify road conditions after a storm call: